giacomofiorin/vmd-patches/README.md

   _Status:_ not included in the main VMD distribution yet; a patch is available for the VMD CVS snapshot of date 2021-02-24.

 - `lepton`: This change adds a build recipe for the [Lepton](https://simtk.org/projects/lepton) library, which is available from the [OpenMM](https://github.com/openmm/openmm) package.
-The source code of the Lepton library should be copied into `lib/lepton` to allow using the new `LEPTON` flag in the `configure` script.
-Unless a pre-compiled Lepton library is copied manually into `lib/lepton/lib_$config_arch`, you will also need to apply the `c++11` patch first to enable C++11 across the board for VMD.
+The source code of the Lepton library should be copied into `lib/lepton` to allow using the new `LEPTON` flag in the `configure` script (feel free to use the `add_lepton.sh` script to automatically download it).
+Unless you copy a pre-compiled Lepton library into `lib/lepton/lib_$config_arch` before building VMD, you will also need to apply the `c++11` patch first to enable C++11 across the board for VMD.

   _Status:_ not included in the main VMD distribution yet; a patch is available for the VMD CVS snapshot of date 2021-02-24.